 Current advocates report that a lack of capacity to conduct enforcement activities, lack of funding to support training for educators, and the lack of a broad health education requirement all create barriers to sex education for young people in California.
+Additionally, advocates report an increased need to address the myths and concerns associated with comprehensive sex education.
 To address these barriers, advocates can take action by contacting their local school board.
 Advocates can determine if their district is compliant with state law.
 They can then vocalize the important need for increasing capacity to advance sex education requirements in their community.
 Parents are also able to join local committee groups.
 Further, advocates can contact their representatives to discuss the critical need for increasing funding to ensure low-income and rural communities are supported in implementing comprehensive sex education and increase efforts to address misconceptions of comprehensive sex education.
 Advocates are encouraged to use the SIECUS Community Action Toolkit to guide local efforts to advance sex education.